yqnk/os-roulette/README.md

 # os-roulette
-Russian Roulette but it removes your os.
+Russian Roulette but it removes your (C:) if you loose.